rlberry-py/rlberry/docs/basics/quick_start.rst

     # chain of length 10.
 With proba 0.2, the agent will not be able to take the action it wants to take/
     env = env_ctor(**env_kwargs)

-Let us see a graphical representation
+Let us see a graphical representation of the environment.

 .. code:: python